syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

         //Find all bold and italic text.
         List<Entity> textRanges = document.FindAllItemsByProperties(EntityType.TextRange,propertyNames,propertyValues);

-        //Iterates the textRanges and Remove the bold and italic for (int i = 0; i < textRanges.Count; i++)
+        //Iterates the textRanges and remove the bold and italic for (int i = 0; i < textRanges.Count; i++)
         {
             WTextRange textRange = textRanges[i] as WTextRange;